-Other than the normal course of business, no other significant developments are expected in SERVICE ONE's operations in the future financial year.
+Other than the acquisition of Molonglo Financial Services Pty Limited's revenue rights, no other significant developments are expected in SERVICE ONE's operations in the future financial year.

 SERVICE ONE is not required to disclose likely developments and expected results if such disclosure would result in unreasonable prejudice to the company.